Gareth-Tang/final-project/README.md

 4. Emphasise quality over quantity.

-## End of Hackathon

-1. You will be asked to submit the URLs of your bitbucket repositories.

-2. You will be asked to give your instructor a quick rundown of the status of your code.

-3. You will be asked about your task list.
-TODO, in progress, done.

 ## Project Presentations

 At the end of the program you will get the opportunity to present your project to your instructors and also potentially your manager and other interested stakeholders from within the firm.